LoginRadius/apidocs/database/supportdocs/docs/single-sign-on/tutorial/federated-sso/oauth-2-0/oauth-2-0-overview.md

 Step 3:  Using the obtained LoginRadius access_token in **Step 2**:

-You can use the obtained `access_token`  with any of [LoginRadius  APIs](/api/v2/getting-started/introduction/) supporting the `access_token` until the token expires or revokes.
+You can use the obtained `access_token` with any of [LoginRadius  APIs](/api/v2/getting-started/introduction/) supporting the `access_token` until the token expires or is revoked.

 #### OAuth 2.0 PKCE Flow